CX-Box/cxbox-doc/docs/widget/fields/field/multivalue/multivalue.md

 `Multivalue` is a component that allows to select multiple values from Popup List of entities

 !!! tip
-    For this field type we need to talk about number of rows in popup and number of selected rows.
-Number of rows in popup: Feel free to use this field type for large entities of any size (only one page is loaded in memory) Number of selected rows: should be <1000-10000, because selected rows are stored in memory
+    For this field type we need to talk about number of rows in popup and number of selected rows.Number of rows in popup: Feel free to use this field type for large entities of any size (only one page is loaded in memory).Number of selected rows: should be <1000-10000, because selected rows are stored in memory

 ## Basics
 [:material-play-circle: Live Sample]({{ external_links.code_samples }}/ui/#/screen/myexample176){:target="_blank"} ·